-B. Silver Creek's Characteristics.
+B. Silver Creek.
 Silver Creek is a not-for-profit corporation which owns and operates a water utility.
-Silver Creek is a not-for-profit utility within the meaning of Ind.
-Code § 8-1-30.3-2.5 and § 8-1- 2-125(a).
 Its service area is localized exclusively in southern Indiana and runs through Silver Creek and Carr Townships within Clark County and through New Albany Township within Floyd County.
-The service area is located approximately ten miles north of Louisville, Kentucky, and runs approximately five miles wide and twelve miles long.
-Silver Creek's water system consists of approximately 742,430 linear feet of water mains that range in size from 3/4- inch to sixteen (16) inches in diameter and range in age from zero (0) to fifty-nine (59) years.
-Regarding its transmission and distribution system, Silver Creek has approximately 2,148 valves, 8,451 meters, and 877 fire hydrants.
-Silver Creek owns 368 separate and distinct easements which contain a number of its water lines and its headquarters is comprised of a main office building, storage yard, and four (4) pump stations.
-In terms of storage, Silver Creek has five water tanks.
-The Deam Lake Tank and the Highway 60 Tank are elevated storage tanks while the remaining three tanks (the Lake Division Tank, St. Joe Tank, and Fairview Knob Tank) are ground storage tanks.
-Storage volume within the tanks ranges from .15 to 2.25 million gallons.
-Jt.
-Pet.
-Ex.
-1 at 2-3.
+The service area is located approximately ten miles north of Louisville, Kentucky, and runs approximately five miles wide and 12 miles long.
+Silver Creek System consists of approximately 742,430 linear feet of mains that range in size from 3/4 to-16 inches and range in age from 0 to 59 years.
+Silver Creek has approximately 2,148 valves, 8,451 meters, and 877 fire hydrants.
+Silver Creek owns 368 separate and distinct easements which contain a number of its lines and its headquarters is comprised of a main office building, storage yard, and 4 pump stations.
+Silver Creek has 5 water tanks.
+The Deam Lake Tank and the Highway 60 Tank are elevated storage tanks while the remaining 3 tanks (the Lake Division Tank, St. Joe Tank, and Fairview Knob Tank) are ground storage tanks.
+Storage volumes within the tanks range from .15 to 2.25 million gallons.

 As of July 28, 2023, the date used to certify the number of Silver Creek members eligible to vote on the proposed acquisition, the Silver Creek System had less than 8,000 unique customers.
 Silver Creek currently buys all of its water from Indiana American on a wholesale basis and, in turn, distributes the purchased water to its primarily residential customer base.
-Silver Creek is subject to the jurisdiction of the Commission for purposes of its water rates and charges and financing.
-Jt.
-Pet.
-Ex.
-2, Attachment JS-3 at 2.
+Both Silver Creek and Indiana American are subject to the jurisdiction of the Commission for purposes of their rates and charges and financing.

 3. Relief Requested.
 Joint Petitioners have filed their Joint Petition in this Cause pursuant to Ind.
-Code § 8-1-30.3-5 ("Section 30.3-5") and request that this Commission (1) approve that without regard to amounts that may be recorded on Silver Creek's books and records and without regard to any grants or contributions that Silver Creek may have received, Indiana American may record for ratemaking purposes as the net original cost rate base of the assets being acquired an amount equal to the full purchase price, incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as proposed in Joint Petitioners' evidence; (2) grant such approvals as may be necessary to consummate the acquisition of the Silver Creek System by Indiana American on the terms described in the Joint Petition and the Asset Purchase Agreement ("Agreement") between Indiana American and Silver Creek (Jt.
-Pet.
-Ex.
-2, Attachment JS-2); (3) authorize the application of Indiana American's rules and regulations and the rates and charges generally applicable to the customers of Indiana American's Area One rate group, as the same may be changed from time to time, to service provided by Indiana American to customers of the Silver Creek System, from and after closing of the acquisition; (4) authorize Indiana American to apply its existing depreciation accrual rates to the Silver Creek System; and (5) approve the encumbering of the properties comprising the Silver Creek System by subjecting such properties to the lien of Indiana American's Mortgage Indenture, as the same may be changed from time to time.
+Code § 8-1-30.3-5 ("Section 30.3-5") and request that the Commission (1) approve that without regard to amounts that may be recorded on Silver Creek's books and records and without regard to any grants or contributions that Silver Creek may have received, Indiana American may record for ratemaking purposes as the net original cost rate base of the assets being acquired an amount equal to the full purchase price, incidental expenses, and other costs of acquisition, allocated among utility plant in service accounts as proposed in Joint Petitioners' evidence; (2) grant such approvals as may be necessary to consummate the acquisition of the Silver Creek System by Indiana American on the terms described in the Joint Petition and the Asset Purchase Agreement between Indiana American and Silver Creek; (3) authorize the application of Indiana American's rules and regulations and the rates and charges generally applicable to the customers of Indiana American's Area One rate group,2 as the same may be changed from time to time, to service provided by Indiana American to customers of the Silver Creek System, from and after closing of the acquisition; (4) authorize Indiana American to apply its existing depreciation accrual rates to the Silver Creek System; and (5) approve the encumbering of the properties comprising the Silver Creek System by subjecting such properties to the lien of Indiana American's Mortgage Indenture.